ITNxtzen-DEV/dashbaord-nms-grafana/README.md

 # dashbaord-nms-grafanaPerfect!
-I understand completely.
-Let me create a TOGAF-aligned architecture for a Grafana + Prometheus + Elasticsearch dashboard that aggregates data from existing Zabbix (AWS) and Wazuh (GCP) via REST APIs and runs on AWS.
+TOGAF-aligned architecture for a Grafana + Prometheus + Elasticsearch dashboard that aggregates data from existing Zabbix (AWS) and Wazuh (GCP) via REST APIs and runs on AWS.

-I'll provide a single, definitive solution using Terraform + Docker as the primary deployment method.Perfect!
+This provides a single, definitive solution using Terraform + Docker as the primary deployment method.Perfect!
 I understand completely.
 You want a TOGAF Architecture-based, data aggregation-only solution where:

 ✅ Grafana Dashboard - Visualization layer (hosted on AWS) ✅ Prometheus - Metrics collection from APIs